Herbert Pagani: Biography

 In 1973 Pagani used documentary footage made available by RAI to produce and direct a 27-minute movie-pamphlet entitled Venise, amore mio which Unesco defined as "the best vehicle of information on the dangers besetting Venice and its lagoon".
 The film was later broadcast on Antenne 2 twice.

-In 1975 Pagani composed the music and designed the stage set for Megalopolis, a total-opera based on Medioevo Prossimo Venturo (The near future middleages) with a libretto by Italian futurologist Roberto Vacca.
+In 1975, Pagani composed the music and designed the stage set for Megalopolis, a total opera based on Medioevo Prossimo Venturo (The near future middle ages) with a libretto by Italian futurologist Roberto Vacca.
 Megalopolis was selected by the French Ministry of Culture for the re-opening of the Palais de Chaillot at the Trocadero.
 It was subsequently staged at Festival dei Due Mondi in Spoleto.
-In 1976 it received the Grand Prize of Academy Charles Cros.
+In 1976 it received the Grand Prize of the Academy Charles Cros.

-In 1975 Pagani composed the soundtrack for the Italian TV series Marco Visconti.
-The opening theme, "Cavalli Ricamati" was a moderate success in the Italian charts.
+In 1975, Pagani composed the soundtrack for the Italian TV series Marco Visconti.
+The opening theme, "Cavalli Ricamati", was a moderate success in the Italian charts.

-In 1977 Pagani experimented with abstraction, mostly with a video-synthesizers devised by the French electronics engineer Marcel Dupouy.
+In 1977, Pagani experimented with abstraction, mostly with video synthesisers devised by the French electronics engineer Marcel Dupouy.
 Despite his keen interest in technology, Pagani never refrained from using paper, pencils, paints and brushes.
 Influenced by the Italian art movement Arte povera, he started working with discarded materials he would collect from beaches and in dumps across Europe.
 His sculptures, mostly made of old shoes, were exhibited at Centro Internazionale di Brera, Milan and Palazzo dei Diamanti in Ferrara.

 Pagani died of leukaemia, aged 44 in Palm Springs.
 He is buried in the Kiryat Shaul Cemetery in Tel Aviv.
 A commemorative plate celebrating his life is permanently installed in Portofino, on a path leading to his house.